 converges in distribution to a standard normal N(0, 1).

-Stripping away the greek: the sampling distribution of the mean has mean μ (same as the population) and standard deviation σ/√n.
-That standard deviation is important enough to get its own name.
+Setting aside the notation: the sampling distribution of the mean has mean μ (identical to the population mean) and standard deviation σ/√n.
+This standard deviation is sufficiently important to warrant its own name.

-The √n: Why Doubling Your Data Does Not Halve Your Error
+The Square Root of n: Why Doubling the Data Does Not Halve the Error

-Look again at SE = σ/√n.
-The dependence is on the square root of n, not on n itself.
-Double your sample, and your error only drops by a factor of √2 ≈ 1.41.
-To halve your error, you need four times as many samples.
-To cut it by ten, you need a hundred times more.
-This is one of the most consequential facts in applied statistics: data is expensive, and each additional sample buys you diminishing returns on certainty.
+Examining SE = σ/√n once more, one finds that the dependence is on the square root of n rather than on n itself.
+Doubling the sample reduces the error by a factor of only √2 ≈ 1.41.
+Halving the error requires four times as many samples; reducing it by a factor of ten requires one hundred times as many.
+This relationship is among the most consequential facts in applied statistics: data is costly, and each additional sample yields diminishing returns in certainty.

 The Conditions Matter

-- Independence: the samples must not influence each other.
-Financial time series with strong autocorrelation fail this outright.
+- Independence: the samples must not influence one another.
+Financial time series exhibiting strong autocorrelation violate this condition outright.

-- Identical distribution: the samples must come from the same distribution.
-Extensions (Lyapunov CLT) relax this.
+- Identical distribution: the samples must originate from the same distribution.
+Extensions such as the Lyapunov CLT relax this requirement.

 - Finite variance: σ2 must be a finite number.
-This is the killer — Cauchy distributions, Pareto distributions with tail index α ≤ 2, and many real-world processes do not have finite variance.
+This is the most restrictive condition.
+Cauchy distributions, Pareto distributions with tail index α ≤ 2, and many real-world processes lack finite variance.

 | Aspect | Law of Large Numbers (LLN) | Central Limit Theorem (CLT) |